Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Spell-Check/quickstarts/java.md

 ms.topic: quickstart
 ms.date: 04/11/2019
 ms.author: aahi
-ms.openlocfilehash: 47b47a91b0cd223a17d6779d7f0db7cdb7c88a0b
+ms.openlocfilehash: 0a40163eddffd4e406dd0644f950f6af636a1dfa
-ms.sourcegitcommit: 07700392dd52071f31f0571ec847925e467d6795
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: pt-PT
-ms.lasthandoff: 08/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "70123287"
+ms.locfileid: "74383878"
 ---
-# <a name="quickstart-check-spelling-with-the-bing-spell-check-rest-api-and-java"></a>Início rápido: Verificar a ortografia com a API REST do Verificação Ortográfica do Bing e o Java
+# <a name="quickstart-check-spelling-with-the-bing-spell-check-rest-api-and-java"></a>Quickstart: Check spelling with the Bing Spell Check REST API and Java

-Use este guia de início rápido para fazer sua primeira chamada para a API REST do Verificação Ortográfica do Bing.
-Esse aplicativo Java simples envia uma solicitação para a API e retorna uma lista de correções sugeridas.
-Embora esse aplicativo seja escrito em Java, a API é um serviço Web RESTful compatível com a maioria das linguagens de programação.
-O código-fonte para este aplicativo está disponível no [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/java/Search/BingSpellCheckv7.java).
+Use this quickstart to make your first call to the Bing Spell Check REST API.
+This simple Java application sends a request to the API and returns a list of suggested corrections.
+While this application is written in Java, the API is a RESTful web service compatible with most programming languages.
+The source code for this application is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/java/Search/BingSpellCheckv7.java).

 ## <a name="prerequisites"></a>Pré-requisitos

-* O Java Development Kit (JDK) 7 ou posterior.
+* The Java Development Kit(JDK) 7 or later.

-* Importe o [Gson-2.8.5. jar](https://libraries.io/maven/com.google.code.gson%3Agson) ou a versão mais atual do [Gson](https://github.com/google/gson) .
-Para a execução da linha de comando `.jar` , adicione o à sua pasta Java com a classe principal.
+* Import the [gson-2.8.5.jar](https://libraries.io/maven/com.google.code.gson%3Agson) or the most current [Gson](https://github.com/google/gson) version.
+For command line execution, add the `.jar` to your Java folder with the main class.

 [!INCLUDE [cognitive-services-bing-spell-check-signup-requirements](../../../../includes/cognitive-services-bing-spell-check-signup-requirements.md)]

-## <a name="create-and-initialize-an-application"></a>Criar e inicializar um aplicativo
+## <a name="create-and-initialize-an-application"></a>Create and initialize an application

-1. Crie um novo projeto Java em seu IDE ou editor favorito com um nome de classe de sua escolha e, em seguida, importe os pacotes a seguir.
+1. Create a new Java Project in your favorite IDE or editor with a class name of your choosing, and then import the following packages.

     ```java
     import java.io.*;